Semilinear Transformations in Coding Theory: A New Technique in Code-Based Cryptography: Conclusion

 \section{Conclusion}

-In this paper, a completely new technique is developed to distort the structure of linear codes used in code-based cryptography.
-Based on this masking technique, we exploit the so-called partial cyclic Gabidulin code to construct a code-based cryptosystem.
-According to our analysis, this cryptosystem can resist existing structural attacks, and admit quite a small public-key size compared to some other code-based cryptosystems.
-For instance, only 1058 bytes are enough to achieve the security of 256 bits, 987 times smaller than that of the Classic McEliece moving onto the third round of the NIST PQC standardization process.
+We have introduced a novel transformation in coding theory, which is defined as an $\mathbb{F}_q$-linear automorphism of $\mathbb{F}_{q^m}$.
+According to their properites when acting on linear codes over $\mathbb{F}_{q^m}$, these transformations are divided into two categories, namely the fully linear transformation and the semilinear transformation.
+As an application of semilinear transformations, a new technique is developed to conceal the secret information in code-based cryptosystems.
+To obtain a small public key size, we exploit the so-called partial cyclic Gabidulin code to construct an encryption scheme, whose security does not rely on the confidentiality of the underlying Gabidulin code.
+According to our analysis, both the public code and its dual seem indistinguishable from random codes and can therefore resist the existing structural attacks.
+Furthermore, the system also admits a much smaller public key size compared to some other code-based cryptosystems.
+For instance, 2592 bytes are enough for our proposal to achieve the security of 256 bits, 403 times smaller than that of Classic McEliece moving onto the third round of the NIST PQC standardization process